 When you upgrade from a previous version of Internet Explorer to IE8, you’ll immediately notice a big improvement in performance.
 IE8 is faster to start up, creates new tabs instantly, and loads and runs websites much more quickly.
 The whole web surfing experience feels more immediate.

 In addition, IE8 has significant improvements to the Address Bar, Search, Tabs, and Favorites Bar to reduce the number of clicks it takes to get to sites.
-So the browser is faster and you’ll be able to use it more efficiently.
+As a result, using the browser is faster and more efficient.

 Reaching Beyond the Page

 Most of us use several websites and services each day to get the information we need.
-IE8 introduces Activities and WebSlices – innovative features that enable us to reach beyond the page that we’re currently browsing to more efficiently track and use our favorite sites and services.
+IE8 introduces Activities and WebSlices – innovative features created do you can reach beyond the page that you’re currently browsing to more efficiently track and use your favorite sites and services.

-Activities enable us to take direct action on information as we encounter it on the web – a definition, a search, a map – and WebSlices allow us to easily monitor information on key sites that are important to us.
+You can use Activities to take direct action on information as you encounter it on the web – a definition, a search, a map – and with WebSlices you can easily monitor information on key sites that are important to you.

 The Search Box in IE8 has been improved to allow search providers to deliver rich results and suggestions to us in real time as we type.
-These new features are easy to use and, together, they allow us to better take advantage of the resources of today’s web.
+These new features are easy to use and, together, they allow you to better take advantage of the resources of today’s web.

 Productivity for Developers

 When web developers’ jobs get easier and more interesting, the web gets better for everyone.
-In order to keep up with the rapid pace of change on the web, and help developers get the most out of their talent and effort, IE8 includes a new layout engine, an improved JavaScript engine, and a new set of tools for web developers.
+To keep up with the rapid pace of change on the web, and to help developers get the most out of their talent and effort, IE8 includes a new layout engine, an improved JavaScript engine, and a new set of tools for web developers.

 Taken together, this work delivers on Microsoft’s commitment to embrace web standards and provide a platform on which developers can create innovative and effective sites.
 This work benefits all of us because it ensures that IE8 will provide great experiences on the newest and most powerful sites.